 Moreover, as Christians, our response to these floats should always take into account the incredibly deep wounds the Church has inflicted on the LGBTQ community.
 If we are asking, “Do these photos offend me?” we are asking the wrong question.
 The right questions are, “What do these depictions represent to the LGBTQ community?
 What can the Church learn from these people about who we have been, who we want to be, and how we can become more faithful?
 How can we enter into conversation with them so that we can learn and grow together?
 How can we be a force of healing for this community?
 How can we better celebrate, embrace, and honor homoeroticism and LGBTQ persons as divine, holy, sacred, and beautiful gifts?”

 The Church has truly, spectacularly failed on the issue of human sexuality – it has treated sexuality as a shameful, fearful, oppressive taboo to be repressed and denounced.
 The Church’s diseased, sinful treatment of sexuality has contributed to incredible sexism, heterosexism, and violence.
-If it is to remain relevant to humanity, the Church MUST produce a powerful, compelling, liberative, salvific, healing, intelligent approach to human sexuality, one which celebrates homoeroticism as a natural part of life, and embraces human sexuality as divine and beautiful.
+Tallessyn Grenfell-Lee has noted that if it is to remain relevant to humanity, the Church MUST produce a powerful, compelling, liberative, salvific, healing, intelligent approach to human sexuality.
+I believe Christianity must celebrate homoeroticism as a natural part of life, and embrace healthy human sexuality as divine and beautiful.

 Trelawney Grenfell-Muir is an adjunct professor in the Department of Conflict Resolution, Human Security, and Global Governance with a specialization in Cross-Cultural Conflict at the University of Massachusetts, Boston.
 She holds an M.Div. from the Boston University School of Theology with a concentration in Religion and Conflict, and a Ph.D. in Conflict Studies and Religion with the University Professors Program at Boston University.
 She was a fellow at the Institute of Culture, Religion, and World Affairs and at the Earhart Foundation.
 Grenfell-Muir has conducted field research in situations of ongoing conflict in Syria, Lebanon, and Northern Ireland.
 Her dissertation explores the methodology, constraints, and effectiveness of clergy peacebuilders in Northern Ireland.
 She has been an invited speaker in community settings and at MIT, Boston University, Tufts, and Boston College on topics of gender violence, economic injustice, and religious or ethnic conflicts and has also moderated panels on genetic engineering, cloning, and other bioethics issues.